 3. Pack Your Pup’s Essentials

 Now you’re ready to start packing!
 Camping with dogs may require additional baggage.
 Essentials like dog food, water, treats, packable or collapsible bowls, and waste bags should top the list.
 You should also have your pup's paperwork handy.
 Bring a pet first-aid kit that includes bandages, antiseptic, gauze, medical tape, blunt-end scissors and tweezers.
 We also recommend a harness and tie-out stake or cable system to give you both a little freedom to roam.

 Prepare for the weather, too.
-Extra towels to wipe muddy paws or wet fur, a canopy for shade, and extra blankets may be necessary.
+Towels to wipe muddy paws or wet fur, a canopy for shade, and extra blankets may be necessary.
 Your pup should be outfitted with an ID that includes contact information, a collar with his rabies tag, and a light so he can be seen at night.
 If you’re going to be hiking, Fido can help lighten your load.
 Let him carry his own supplies (for once!) in a specially-designed dog backpack.
 Ruffwear offers a wide selection of packs for canine hikers.

 If you’re new to camping, consider the following before purchasing equipment like a tent, sleeping bag or sleeping pad:

 - How many two- and four-legged campers will be staying in the tent?
 Tent occupancy ranges from single person to family size, sleeping up to 8 people.
 Count your dog as an extra person when deciding which size to buy.